JagusTin23/data-science-specialization/README.md

 # Coursera Data Science Specialization Projects
-This repository contains course projects done for all of Coursera's Data ScienceSpecialization courses.
+This repository contains course projects done for all of Coursera's Data Science Specialization courses.